Welcome to Latino Media Arts & Studies

 Dr. Valdivia is the author A Latina in the Land of Hollywood and Latina/os and the Media, and editor of Latina/o Communication Studies Today.

 Latino Media Arts & Studies is a program of the Moody College of Communication.
-It is coordinated by faculty and graduate students in the Moody College's Department of Radio-Television-Film, and includes faculty affiliates from the College of Liberal Arts.
+It is coordinated by faculty and graduate students in the Moody College's Department of Radio-Television-Film, and includes faculty affiliates from both the Moody College and the College of Liberal Arts.